-I'm a 33 year old English/Northern Irish lass, married to Dave, mother to gorgeous girlies Ava and Heidi and our little men Jonas and Elias.
-I'm an ex-primary-teacher-turned-housewife and most importantly, saved by the grace of God to whom I am eternally grateful!
+I'm a 37 year old English/Northern Irish lass, married to Dave, mother to 2 girls and 2 boys.
+I'm an ex-primary-teacher-turned-housewife-turned-schools-worker and most importantly, saved by the grace of God to whom I am eternally grateful!
 My life's purpose is to live for him.

 This blog is basically a record of the things God is teaching me and challenging me on as I go about daily life as a wife and mother - it's a bit of a creative outlet as well!